Initial public offering of Facebook

-The technology company Facebook, Inc., (Note: Facebook, Inc. changed its name to Meta Platforms, Inc. in October 2021.) held its initial public offering (IPO) on Friday, May 18, 2012, with shares trading on Nasdaq under the ticker symbol FB.
-(Note: Now META.)
-The IPO was one of the biggest in technology and Internet history, with a peak market capitalization of over $104 billion.
+The technology company Facebook, Inc., (Note: Facebook, Inc. changed its name to Meta Platforms, Inc. in October 2021.) now known as Meta Platforms, held its initial public offering (IPO) on Friday, May 18, 2012, with shares trading on Nasdaq under the ticker symbol FB.
+(Note: Now META) The IPO was one of the biggest in technology and Internet history, with a peak market capitalization of over $104 billion.

 Context

 Facebook founder Mark Zuckerberg resisted buyout offers, suggesting the company was "definitely in no rush."

-For years, Facebook and Zuckerberg resisted both buyouts and taking the company public.
+For years, Facebook and Mark Zuckerberg, its co-founder and CEO, resisted both buyouts and taking the company public.
 The main reason that the company decided to go public is because it crossed the threshold of 500 shareholders, according to Reuters financial blogger Felix Salmon.

 Facebook reportedly turned down a $750 million offer from Viacom in 2006.
 That same year, Yahoo! attempted to buy the company for $1 billion but Zuckerberg refused.
 Also that year, BusinessWeek reported a $2 billion valuation for the company.

 Facebook did accept investments from companies, and these investments suggested fluctuating valuations for the firm.
 In 2007 Microsoft beat out Google to purchase a 1.6% stake for $240 million, giving Facebook a notional value of $15 billion at the time.
 Microsoft purchased preferred stock, which meant that the company's actual valuation would be considerably lower than $15 billion.
-Meanwhile, that valuation dropped to $10 billion in 2009, when Digital Sky Technologies bought a nearly 2% stake for $200 million - a larger stake than Microsoft had purchased at a lower price.
+Meanwhile, that valuation dropped to $10 billion in 2009, when Digital Sky Technologies bought a nearly 2% stake for $200 million – a larger stake than Microsoft had purchased at a lower price.
 An investment report in 2011 valued the company at $50 billion.

 Zuckerberg wanted to wait to conduct an initial public offering, saying in 2010 that "we are definitely in no rush."
-But since by 2012 Facebook had more than 500 round lot (over 100 shares) stockholders, Facebook was subject to the SEC disclosure rules starting the next year, 2013.
+However, since 2012 Facebook had more than 500 round lot (over 100 shares) stockholders, Facebook was subject to the SEC disclosure rules starting the next year, 2013.
 Zuckerberg had little choice as to whether an IPO had to be done at once.